uhm-descartes/uhm-descartes.github.io/_pages/people/leadership-team.md

 [Shirley Daniel](https://shidler.hawaii.edu/soa/directory/shirley-daniel) is an Emeritus Professor of Accounting in the Shidler College of Business at the University of Hawaii.

-[Yuanzhang Xiao](https://ee.hawaii.edu/faculty/profile?usr=99) is an Assistant Professor from Hawaii Center for Advanced Communications at University of Hawaii.
+[Yuanzhang Xiao](https://ee.hawaii.edu/faculty/profile?usr=99) is an Assistant Professor from Hawaii Advanced Wireless Technologies Institute at University of Hawaii.

 [Yao Zheng](https://www2.hawaii.edu/~yaozheng/) an Assistant Professor of Electical Engineering in the College of Engineering at the University of Hawaii.